vghpe/vghpe.github.io/content/posts/Saving Your References.md

 To generate subtitles, I saw today as an opportunity to learn how some of these new AI transcription tools work.
 OpenAI has released Whisper ([GitHub link](https://github.com/openai/whisper)), an open-source "general-purpose speech recognition model" that can be run locally.

-I ended up using WhisperX ([GitHub link](https://github.com/m-bain/whisperX)), a fork that is supposedly a slimmer version.
+I ended up using WhisperX ([GitHub link](https://github.com/m-bain/whisperX)), a fork that is supposedly a slimmer versi)on.
 I just ran the command as listed in the GitHub setup.
 It had to install a lot of packages, but in the end, it worked great.
 I gave it the segmented YouTube video, and it generated an SRT file with a perfect transcript.

-I then used `ffmpeg` to convert that into a VTT file, and that's what you see above.
+I then used `ffmpeg` to convert that into a VTT file ([full transcript](/videos/segment_20240811_171525.vtt)), and that's what you see above.

 There are some ethical considerations here, I'm grabbing this clip without permission and rebublishing it on my blog even if I credit the creator it's a bit iffy and I'll probalbly need to reconsider this post of this page ever become more than a personal log.